Password Security and Recommended Practices

 Insight is a store of potentially very sensitive and personally identifiable information (PII), so password security is paramount.
-This guide details our recommended practices for password security.
+This guide details our approach and recommended practices for password security.

 Password security recommendations